parksurk/DLND_Exercises/DL_TF20/README.md

 	At this point your command line should look something like: `(dlnd) <User>:DLND_Exercises <user>$`.
 The `(dlnd)` indicates that your environment has been activated, and you can proceed with further package installations.

-6. Install PyTorch and torchvision; this should install the latest version of PyTorch.
+6. Install TensorFlow; this should install the latest version of TensorFlow.

+	-	Please, refer to the TensorFlow Installation Guide : https://www.tensorflow.org/install

 	-	**Linux** or **Mac**:`
 		pip install tensorflow
 		`

 	-	**Windows**:`
 		pip install tensorflow
 		`